Discover the medieval village of Lucéram, near Nice

 But the "cultural" part of your visit is not over yet.
 The "Friends of Luceram" association has set up a small museum of the village's tools and history, where among other things you will find on show the black-smith's tools, a corking machine for olive oil, a forge bellows and an anti-wolf collar.

-White water enthusiasts will make a bee line for the banks of the Paillon river, up to the La Foux source, to explore Perthus du Drac, a cave 100 metres long.
+White-water enthusiasts will enjoy a stroll along the banks of the Paillon, to the springs of La Foux, to explore the Perthus du Drac, a 100-metre-long cave.

 What to see